pirxthepilot/terraform-aws-security-detection/README.md

 ## Usage

+First ensure you have the [Terraform CLI](https://www.terraform.io/downloads.html) installed.

 Make sure you have credentials that can perform programmatic tasks with `AdministratorAccess` permissions.
 If you can run admin-level tasks from the AWS CLI, you are good to go.

 To deploy, simply run: